Buying Guides · Last updated 2 June 2026

 If you are currently renting in Gibraltar and thinking about making the move to ownership, here is a practical roadmap:

-- Start saving your deposit.
-While living in Gibraltar, you benefit from low taxes and no VAT, which should help you save faster than you would in the UK.
+• Start saving your deposit.
+Gibraltar has no VAT and a low-tax environment, which helps many residents save faster than they would in equivalent UK roles.
 Aim for 20% of your target purchase price.

-- Get a mortgage agreement in principle.
-Speak to a Gibraltar-based bank or mortgage broker.
-Understanding your borrowing capacity early helps you focus your property search.
+• Get a mortgage agreement in principle.
+Speak to lenders active in Gibraltar.
+NatWest International, Gibraltar International Bank, and Trusted Novus Bank all provide mortgage products here.
+Understanding your borrowing capacity early focuses your property search.

-- Use your rental period wisely.
+• Use your rental period wisely.
 Visit different areas at different times of day and week.
 Walk the neighbourhoods.
-Understand where you genuinely want to live rather than where you think you should live.
+Understand where you genuinely want to live rather than where you think you should.

-- Align your timing.
-Try to time your purchase so that your lease ending roughly coincides with your expected completion date.
-This avoids paying rent and a mortgage simultaneously for longer than necessary.
+• Align your timing.
+Try to time your purchase so your lease end roughly coincides with your expected completion date.
+This avoids paying rent and mortgage simultaneously for longer than needed.

-- Work with a local agent.
-We know which properties offer genuine value, which developments have good management, and which areas are likely to appreciate.
-That local knowledge is worth its weight in gold when you are making the biggest financial decision of your life.
+• Work with a local agent.
+Agents such as Chestertons Gibraltar, Savills Gibraltar, and BMI Group have deep market knowledge of which developments are well managed and which areas are likely to appreciate.
+That local knowledge matters when making one of the biggest financial decisions of your life.

 Final Thoughts

 There is no universally right answer to the rent-or-buy question.
-If you are here for a short contract and want flexibility, rent.
-If you are building a life in Gibraltar and can afford to buy, the financial case for ownership is overwhelming, particularly in a market with no capital gains tax, rising prices, and constrained supply.
+If you are here on a short contract and want flexibility, rent.
+If you are building a life in Gibraltar and can afford to buy, the financial case for ownership is strong, particularly in a market with no capital gains tax, no VAT, and constrained supply.

 Take a look at our current property listings to see what is available in your budget.
 If you want to talk through your options, whether you are just starting to think about it or ready to make an offer, get in touch with our team.
 We are here to help you make the right decision for your situation.